How to Get Vaccinated

 What Action is the City of Coppell Taking?

-The City of Coppell is working with Dallas County, the State of Texas, and approved vendors to ensure that residents are provided access to the Covid-19 vaccine as soon as it becomes available to the general public.
+The City of Coppell is working with Dallas County, the State of Texas, and approved vendors to ensure that residents are provided access to the COVID-19 vaccine.

 - The City is working to identify public transportation gaps between residents and approved vaccine providers.
 By locating these gaps, the City is able to identify populations of Coppell who may not have easy access to a vaccination site.
 The City is working to leverage its partnerships with SPAN and Lyft to potentially provide transportation to vaccination sites.